-The Presidential Election Season: Envisioning the Future
+The Presidential Election Season: the Future Envisioned

 "The Singularity is a common matter of discussion in transhumanist circles.
 There is no clear definition, but usually the Singularity is meant as a future time when societal, scientific and economic change is so fast we cannot even imagine what will happen from our present perspective, and when humanity will become posthumanity.
 Another definition is used in the Extropians FAQ, where it denotes the singular time when technological development will be at its fastest.
 Of course, there are some who think the whole idea is just technocalyptic dreaming"

 It appears that the neoliberal/American conservative position is reaching hyperbolic, warp-drive levels of representation while the liberal position is heading for a "back in the day" extinction, soon to join the remnants of the left.

 There is in fact much besides liberal ideology that is moving to a "back in the day" extinction, including humanity as we now know it.
 "Transhumanist circles" are now filled with the promises of a glorious future when "technological development will be at its fastest."
 Our Wiki Oracle describes "Extropianism" as "a pragmatic consilience of transhumanist thought guided by a proactionary approach to human evolution and progress."
 My purpose is not to satirize this as "technocalyptic dreaming" of an opaque jargon type because I take all dreaming within the American cultural imaginary as significant but suspicion that like all dreaming a lurking irrationality abides.

 Future dreaming in which "exponentially expanding technologies" will resolve all problems, including the political, has an impact on a present day politics, including this association of the liberal as past use like a roll of Kodak film or an IBM Selectric or a paper and boards book.